Pulsar Polarization Array Limits on Ultralight Axion-like Dark Matter

-Evidently, the additional noise components in the full noise model in Eq.~(\ref{eq:PAmodel}) improve the data fit for the majority of the 22 pulsars, compared to the minimal noise model which includes only radiometer noise and a constant offset.
-The improvement is especially significant for pulsars such as J0437-4715, J1713+0747, and J1909-3744.
+Evidently, the additional components (or at least one of them) in the full noise model (see Eq.~(\ref{eq:PAmodel})) improve the data fit for most of the 22 pulsars, likely excluding PSRs J1045--4509, J1643--1224, and J1824--2452, when compared to the minimal noise model.
+The improvement is especially significant for pulsars such as J0437--4715, J1713+0747, and J1909--3744.
 The relatively narrow posterior distributions for the random noise parameters in the full noise model also reflect the reasonableness of this model.
 The contribution of each new component varies for different pulsars.
-For most pulsars, the additional white noise component leads to more noticeable improvements, suggesting the possible presence of ionospheric Faraday rotation, caused by imperfect modeling, on timescales shorter than the observation cadence.
+For most pulsars, the additional white noise component leads to noticeable improvements, suggesting the possible presence of ionospheric Faraday rotation, caused by imperfect modeling, on timescales shorter than the observation cadence.